samithseu/win-set-sound/README.md

 # Windows Sound Setter 🔊

-If you are a `windows` users, I'm sure that you've already known the way to increase or decrease your volume by nagivating to the bottom right of your screen and look for that slider or somehow you can press on `volumn up/down` if you're using laptop.
+If you are a `windows` users, I'm sure that you've already known the way to increase or decrease your volume by moving cursor to the bottom right of your screen and look for that slider or somehow you can press on `volumn up/down` if you're using laptop.

-By seeing this problem, I created this small tool to show a GUI input to let us type in the volume value and it will set our system sound level to that inputted value.
+To make it controllable by key pressing, I created this small tool to show a GUI input to let us type in the volume value and it will set our system sound level to that inputted value.

 <img align="left" height="150" src="sample-gui.png" alt="Sample GUI"/> <br/><br/><br/><br/><br/><br/>